FaizAther/dcc888-papers/paper1/liner_phi_place.md

-# Linear time algorithm for placing PHI nodes (Discusssion v.0.0.0)
+# Linear time algorithm for placing PHI nodes (Discussion v.0.0.0)

 ## The problem that the paper discusses (X)